dwkim78/upsilon/README.md

 - implementing multilayer classifiers, which will substantially reduce feature extracting time.

 ### v.1.2.3 (2016/02/18)
-- scikit-learn dependency update to 0.17.
+- scikit-learn dependency updated to 0.17.

 ### v.1.2.2 (2016/02/17)
 - update the predict module according to the scikit-learn update (version 0.17), in order to remove the deprecated warning of "passing 1d arrays".